dolanske/beskydy/README.md

 - `$event`: Expose the event, if used within event listeners
 - `$refs`: Expose the scope's element refs

-## Attributes
+## Directives

-There are 16 attributes in total.
+There are 16 directives in total.
 Each simplifying the way we can interact or update the DOM.

 [x-scope](#x-scope) • [x-data](#x-data) • [x-if](#x-if-x-else-if-x-else) • [x-switch](#x-switch) • [x-show](#x-show) • [x-for](#x-for) • [x-portal](#x-portal) • [x-spy](#x-spy) • [x-ref](#x-ref) • [x-on](#x-on) • [x-model](#x-model) • [x-bind](#x-bind) • [x-class](#x-class) • [x-style](#x-style) • [x-text](#x-text) • [x-html](#x-html)